The Office Landscape in Portsmouth, NH [a Smart Alternative to Boston]

 Resources to Help You Find the Ideal Office Space

-Whether you are relocating a business from the greater Portsmouth area to downtown or vice-versa, or looking to move your business from another state or country to Portsmouth, there are many resources that can assist you in finding the ideal office space.
+Whether you are relocating a business from the greater Portsmouth area to downtown or vice-versa, or looking to move your business from another state or country to Portsmouth, many resources can assist you in finding the ideal office space.

 The New Hampshire Division of Economic Development website has a Find Sites and Buildings section that enables you to search for available office space in Portsmouth that meets your criteria.
 The Pease International Tradeport posts its available listings online.

-If you would rather have someone else do the research and present options to you, commercial real estate firms such as Carey & Giampa, Brick & Barn and CBRE/New England can help.
-There are also several companies in the area that have a wide array of office locations in their portfolios that they would be glad to present to you.
+If you would rather have someone else do the research and present options to you, commercial real estate firms such as Carey & Giampa, Brick & Barn, and CBRE/New England can help.
+Several companies in the area have a wide array of office locations in their portfolios that they would be glad to present to you.
 They include Two International Group and The Kane Group.

 In addition to all the great reasons to move your office to Portsmouth that you are already aware of, local economic development officials are working hard on innovative strategies to attract new commerce and enhance the city’s reputation as a premier destination for businesses and employees alike.